 We’ve put together our top tips for explaining these gaps, and how to ace the questions around them in your interview.

-Sitting waiting for a role to drop in your lap can elongate your unemployment, try to be as proactive as possible.
+Just waiting for a role to drop in your lap can elongate your unemployment, try to be as proactive as possible.

 Words hold weight